 Guest blogger TicoNuevo also has written a great blog about opening a bank account that you would want to read.

 You don’t want to move into your new house in Costa Rica and find out there is no water and power.
 You could probably live without cable TV but can you do without Internet?
 You will need to figure all of this out before moving into your new home.
 Let me help:

 Water and power

-Your real estate agent should ask the seller bring the last 3 paid power and water receipts to the closing.
+Your real estate agent should ask the seller to bring the last 3 paid power and water receipts to the closing.
 There will be another receipt pending when you close.
-So take an average of the open standing utility bills and arrange for payment with the seller.
+So take an average of the open-standing utility bills and arrange for payment with the seller.

 It is customary to leave the water and power meters in the former owner’s name.
 My own meters are in the name of someone who passed away many years ago.
 If you do want to have the water and power meters in your own name, you need to wait until the property appears in your name.
 Keep in mind that if you purchase the property in a corporation’s name, the utility bills will have to appear as such.